jheijkoop/phantom/README.md

 offer a tool that's comprehensive and doesn't miss out on any feature of the protocol, no matter how small.

-If you are wondering what happened to 1.7.0, it was never publicly released as testing the new querybuilder entailed serious internal efforts and for such a drastic change we wanted to do as much as possible to eliminate books.
+If you are wondering what happened to 1.7.0, it was never publicly released as testing the new querybuilder entailed serious internal efforts and for such a drastic change we wanted to do as much as possible to eliminate bugs.
 Surely there will be some still found, but hopefully very few and with your help they will be very short lived.

 Ditching the Java Driver was not a question of code quality in the driver, but rather an opportunity to exploit the more advanced Scala type system features to introduce behaviour such as preventing duplicate limits on queries using phantom types, to prevent even more invalid queries from compiling, and to switch